pablo-abc/pablo.berganza.dev-astro/src/pages/blog/felte-an-extensible-form-library-svelte.md

 $: console.log($errors);
 ```

 More complex validation requirements might require third party validation libraries.
 Felte offers first party integrations with some popular validation libraries through its extensibility features.
 These integrations are offered as separate packages.
 I will write write more about this in the next section regarding extensibility, but you can read more about these packages in our [official documentation](https://felte.dev/docs/svelte/validators).

 ## Handling complex scenarios via extensibility
-With Felte, I don’t want to assume I know the perfect solution on how to handle all scenarios regarding form management.
+Felte does not attempt to have the perfect solution on how to handle all scenarios regarding form management.
 This is why Felte offers an API to extend its functionality as your requirements grow more complex.
 You may have a preferred library you like to use, such as the really popular [yup](https://github.com/jquense/yup), or [Vest](https://vestjs.dev/) (which was recently talked about during [Svelte Summit](https://www.youtube.com/watch?v=X2PuiawaGV4)).
 Or you might find it tedious to display your validation messages using `if` statements.
 Modifying Felte’s behaviour to handle these scenarios can be done via the `extend` option on `createForm`’s configuration object.
 More about this can be read in the [official documentation](https://felte.dev/docs/svelte/extending-felte).
 To keep things simple for the purposes of this blog post, I am only going to write about the existing packages we maintain to handle some common use cases:

 ### Validators: Integrations with popular validation libraries
 We are currently maintaining four packages to integrate Felte with some popular validation libraries: `yup`, `zod`, `superstruct` and most recently `vest`.
-Here we will use yup as an example, but you can read more about the rest [here](https://felte.dev/docs/svelte/validators).
+Here I will use yup as an example, but you can read more about the rest [here](https://felte.dev/docs/svelte/validators).

-Our package to use `yup` is on npm under the name `@felte/validator-yup`.
+The package to use `yup` is on npm under the name `@felte/validator-yup`.
 You will need to install it alongside `yup`:

 ```sh
 npm install --save @felte/validator-yup yup